Spend & Save

 Savings account: This type of savings plan is actually the initial account that establishes your membership with our Credit Union, so every member automatically has one.
 There is a low minimum opening deposit and balance ($5); however, a balance of at least $50 is needed to earn annual percentage yield.
 Typically, the dividend earned is lower than other savings accounts offered.

-Money Management Account: This account is designed for long-term savings, and because the account is tiered, you have the opportunity to earn higher dividends based on your account balance.
+Money Market: This account is designed for long-term savings, and because the account is tiered, you have the opportunity to earn higher dividends based on your account balance.
 The more you save, the more you earn.

 Holiday and/or Vacation Clubs: The money you set aside into one of these accounts can be earmarked for either the holidays or vacation - a time when you need some extra money.
 These accounts give you the means to save a little bit all year long.
 You can deposit as much as you want whenever you want.
 There are penalties for early withdrawals.
 Holiday Clubs automatically transfer to your Regular Savings Account on October 1 and Vacation Clubs automatically transfer on April 1.